 Integrity is defined as the quality of being honest and having unshakable moral principles, situated at the intersection of consistent actions and strong values.
 In other words, it’s a quality of people who do the right thing at all times, even when no one is looking, and especially when it is difficult to do so.

-In a survey of over 3,000 employees and chief financial officers in 2016, integrity was highlighted by both groups as the most important attribute in a leader.
+In a survey of over 3,000 employees and chief financial officers, integrity was highlighted by both groups as the most important attribute in a leader.
 Forbes states that integrity was ranked higher than other leadership qualities like fairness, decisiveness, and stability.
 Among employees, 75% indicated integrity is the most important attribute, while 46% of CFOs have the same views.

 If you’re aspiring to be a good leader in your organization, here are four reasons why you must lead with integrity: